tigrisdata/tigris-mcp-server/README.md

 Tigris MCP server can be used both with `npx` and `docker`.
 We recommend [running with `docker`](https://www.tigrisdata.com/blog/mcp-server/#trust) as it provides better sandboxing.

-- Running Tigris MCP server with `docker` requires Docker Engine to be installed.
-If you don't have it installed, follow the instructions [here](https://docs.docker.com/engine/install/)
+- Running the Tigris MCP server with `docker` requires the Docker Engine to be installed.
+If you don't have it installed, follow the instructions [here](https://docs.docker.com/engine/install/).

-- Running Tigris MCP server with `npx` requires Node.js to be installed.
+- Running the Tigris MCP server with `npx` requires Node.js to be installed.
 If you don't have it installed, follow the instructions [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

 ### ⚙️ Installation